-The language used in your job descriptions might be unintentionally discouraging diverse candidates from applying for positions.
+The language used in your job descriptions might unintentionally discourage diverse candidates from applying for positions.
 For example, terms such as “champion” can be seen as having masculine qualities and may make women think that this job isn’t for them.
 You can attract a wider pool of talent by eliminating gendered language from your job listings.

 - Prioritize employee education.

 During the hiring process, consider candidates who may not have had access to quality education but possess the right skills, aptitude or potential for the job.
-You can then invest in their ongoing growth and provide them with the educational opportunities to maximize their relevant skillset.
+You can then invest in their ongoing growth and provide them with the educational opportunities to maximize their relevant skills.

 - Form inclusive hiring teams.